joeldev/ADNKit/README.md

 # Dependencies
 ADNKit uses the following dependencies:
-* [AFNetworking](https://github.com/AFNetworking/AFNetworking) (statically compiled in to the framework - does not need to be added to your project).
+* [AFNetworking](https://github.com/AFNetworking/AFNetworking) (statically compiled into the framework - does not need to be added to your project).

 The following built-in frameworks are used:
 * CoreLocation.framework